gnudrew/-kivy-FeelGoodMobileApp/README.md

 # -kivy-FeelGoodMobileApp

-Multiscreen mobile app handling user credentials and mood-quote matching
+Multiscreen mobile app handling user credentials and mood-quote matching.
 Packaged using *buildozer* in *VirtualBox* Ubuntu environment.

 ### Packages used: